 Power Output and Practical Heating Range

 Home use gas fuelled patio heaters generally have a heat output of between 10kw and 15kw.
-This is capable of heating an area of 25 to 30 square metres or, to put it another way, a circle with a diameter of about 6.5 metres.
+This is capable of heating an area of 25 to 30 square meters or, to put it another way, a circle with a diameter of about 6.5 meters.

 If the garden heater is close to a building, or in a protected or overhanging area, its warming effects may be extended somewhat.